Search by name

 If you want to search symbols (types, methods, properties, fields, and so on) - press Shift+Control+Alt+N.

-You can also limit the search to files in your solution by pressing Shift+Control+N.
+You can also only search for files by pressing Shift+Control+N.

 ReSharper also lets you jump to types and type members in the current file by typing their names after pressing Control+F12.

 After invoking any of the above commands, start typing the target item, its CamelHumps abbreviation, and/or wildcards.
 The list of matched items will narrow down as you type and the most probable candidates are shown closer to the top of the list.